A few special tweaks for geeks

 Bluetooth headphones have been around for years, but Apple changed the game when they introduced the AirPods.
-The AirPods look great and are built to be the most comfortable option for the average person, but their true power of the AirPods comes through in their functionality and versatility.
+The AirPods look great and are built to be the most comfortable option for the average person, but the true power of the AirPods comes through in their functionality and versatility.

-AirPods are activated (or deactivated) by double tapping the device once its in your ear.
+AirPods are activated (or deactivated) by double-tapping the device once its in your ear.
 This is perfect for answering an income phone call or activating Siri while on the road.
 You get used to the feeling of the device in your ear.
 The default functionality is already expansive, but you can do even more with a few changes.